-On a flat plate, mix 1 Tbsp Thai green curry paste with 1 Tbsp cooking oil.
-Coat the steaks with the curry paste and marinate for 20 minutes if time permits.
-Cook on a hot griddle pan on both sides to your liking.
+On a plate, mix 1 Tbsp Thai green curry paste with 1 Tbsp cooking oil.
+Coat the steaks with curry paste and marinate for 20 minutes if time permits.
+Grill the marinated steaks on a hot griddle pan on both sides and cook to your preferred doneness.
 Transfer to an aluminum foil and keep warm.

 In a 3.5 litres pot, add a teaspoon of cooking oil.
 When the oil is hot, add shallots and ginger and saute over low heat until aromatic.
 Add garlic and saute further until the garlic is aromatic.

 Add 4 Tbsps of Thai green curry paste and saute for a couple of seconds.

 Add beef broth and 2 cups of water.
 Cook the broth until bubbling.
 (While waiting for the broth to bubble, I suggest that you start thinly slice the beef.)

 Add the dried ramen to the beef broth.
 About 2 minutes before the recommended cooking time, check the broth for taste.
 Season with fish sauce to taste.

 When the noodles are cooked, scoop out the noodles to 4 individual bowls, add garnishes such as bean sprouts, coriander, chillies as well as the sliced beef.